sgmlguru/xproc-batch/xproc/README.md

 ## extract-from-docx.xpl

 XProc library step to extract content from a docx archive.
+Basically this extracts and normalises some, but not all, of the XML in the zip archive.
+The limitations have been dictated by my current needs.

 ## extract-from-xlsx.xpl

 XProc library step to extract content from an xlsx archive.
+Basically this extracts and normalises some, but not all, of the XML in the zip archive.
+The limitations have been dictated by my current needs.

 ## save-debug.xpl